amankishore15/gesture-volume-control/README.md

 # gesture-volume-control
 “Control system volume using hand gestures with Python, OpenCV, and MediaPipe.”
-Usme apne saare code files dal de (Python scripts, requirements.txt, etc.).